nickp10/youtube-music-ts-api/DOCUMENTATION.md

 • `Optional` **thumbnails**: [`IThumbnail`](#interfaces_supplementaryithumbnailmd)[]

-Thumbsnails, ordered from smallest to larges
+The thumbnails for the playlist (ordered from smallest to largest).

 #### Defined in